ccdxc/sw/nic/sdk/platform/mputrace/README.md

     assumed for those.
 Create a captrace_cfg.json file on NAPLES device specifying the MPUs that require to be traced.
-If two json objects have the same pipeline, stage and mpu combination the first one takes effect and the later one is ignored with a warning shown to the user.
+If two json objects have the same pipeline, stage and mpu combination, then the former takes effect while the latter is ignored and a warning is shown to the user.

 Following is a sample config.json file for reference -
 ```